Fawaztarar/CV/README.md

-** Junior Software Engineer | Full Stack Software Developer **
+** Software Developer **

 ---

-## Professional Summary
+##

- Junior software engineer with experience in AV technical sales, project management, and coaching.
-My interest in technology and commitment to continuous learning led me to software development.

-At Makers Bootcamp, I learned full-stack development using the MERN stack, Python, PostgreSQL, SwiftUI, and more.
-This intense training improved my technical skills and teamwork, preparing me for the fast-paced tech industry.

-I'm excited to use my unique background and new technical skills.
-Whether it's creating user-friendly software or leading innovative projects, I'm ready to contribute to the tech community.

-Let's connect and explore possibilities:
+I am an ambitious Makers graduate with a strong foundation in the MERN stack, Python, and SwiftUI, complemented by hands-on experience in full-stack development.
+My curiosity, creativity, and commitment to continuous learning led me to pursue a career in Software Engineering.
+With a background in client-facing roles, I have developed good skills in needs assessment, communication, teamwork, and problem-solving.
+I am eager to bring these strengths to your tech team.

 <p align="center">
   <a href="https://github.com/Fawaztarar">